hindu-comm/mail_stream_indology/2013/05/Sanskrit_syntax/143__Christopher_Wallis.md

 >>
 >>
 > I
-> ​ completely agree about the admiration for Speyer's book.
+>  completely agree about the admiration for Speyer's book.
 It's really
 > quite extraordinary.
 Deeply laced throughout with Paninian references
 > (fully understood for their linguistic meaning) and showing a sensitive and
 > original flair for translation and understanding of his examples.
 Amazing
 > book.
 >
-> Dominik​
+> Dominik
 >
 >
 > _______________________________________________